Iraqi diaspora: Finland

 According to the UN, there are 32,778 Iraqis in Finland.

 France

-The current population of Iraqis in France is estimated at around 8,200.
+The current population of Iraqis in France is estimated at 8,200.

 However, it has been reported that since the invasion of Iraq, France has only accepted 13 refugees.

 Some reports claim that there are 1,300 Iraqi refugees living in France.

 Germany

-The number of Iraqis in Germany is estimated at around 150,000 In 2006, out of 2,727 asylum applications for Iraqi refugees, only 8.3 percent were accepted.
+The number of Iraqis in Germany is estimated at 150,000 In 2006, out of 2,727 asylum applications for Iraqi refugees, only 8.3 percent were accepted.
 Some sources claim there to be just around 40,000 Iraqi refugees residing in Germany.
 In 2006, Germany granted just 8.3 percent of Iraqi asylum demands, according to the ministry.

 Greece

 Over 80,000 Iraqi refugees are believed to have come into Greece since 2003.
 The Greek government wants to resettle most of the refugees, though some refugees are using Greece as a path of entry to other European countries.
 Greece has long attracted Iraqis and other Arabic-speaking peoples from the Middle East for centuries during Ottoman Turkish times (the late 16th to early 20th centuries) and in the 2000s, many Iraqi and Syrian workers are thought to have arrived from Cyprus to find jobs in Greece.